ppy/osu-wiki/wiki/Article_Style_Guide/zh.md

 Tables use the GFM syntax.

-If you cannot create a table because _something_ would not work without HTML (e.g. lists inside tables), then you are overthinking both the table and the content.
+If you cannot create a table because _something_ would not work without HTML (例如 lists inside tables), then you are overthinking both the table and the content.
 If you need help making a complicated table, try to see if you can improvise a simpler fix for it.

 **Never** place images and/or lists inside tables.